GSA-TTS/FAC-transition-site/src/developers/getting-started.md

 ---
 layout: home.njk
-title: Getting started with the FAC API
+title: Using the FAC API
+meta:
+  name: Using the FAC API
+  description: Begin using the FAC API by learning more about our endpoints and test scenarios.
 ---

-# {{title}}
+# Using the FAC API

-Once you have a key from api.data.gov, you're ready to start exploring.
-The examples in this repository assume that you have two environment variables set; in a Bash shell, you would
+Once you have a key from [api.data.gov](https://api.data.gov/), you're ready to begin using the FAC API.

+The examples in this repository assume that you have two environment variables set.
+In a Bash shell, you would:

 ```
 export API_GOV_KEY="..."
 export API_GOV_URL="https://api-staging.fac.gov/"
 ```

 Those two environment variables must be present in your shell for the code provided to work "as is."

 If you are on Windows, you can either use the Windows Subshell for Linux (WSL) to run the code, or in a Windows command shell:

 ```
 set API_GOV_KEY="as above..."
 set API_GOV_URL="as above..."
 ```

-*We have not tested this code under Windows; if you do, please report back how things work, or feel free to offer additions to this documentation for others to benefit from.*
+*We have not tested this code under Windows.
+If you do, please share your experience in our [Git discussions](https://github.com/GSA-TTS/FAC/discussions).*

 ## API endpoints

-You can actually set `API_GOV_URL` to one of *four* URLs.
+You can set `API_GOV_URL` to one of four URLs:

-1. `api.fac.gov`: This endpoint is where live, authoritative data lives.
+1. `api.fac.gov`: This endpoint is is for current, submitted data.
 Production services should use this endpoint.
 It is typically updated once per week on Wednesdays.
-2. `api-staging.fac.gov`: This endpoint will contain a mix of live (public) data as well as test data.
-The `staging` environment is updated daily at 5AM EST.
+2. `api-staging.fac.gov`: This endpoint will contain a mix of submitted data as well as test data.
+This environment is updated daily at 5 a.m.
+ET.
-3. `api-dev.fac.gov`: The development endpoint may contain a mix of live and test data.
+3. `api-dev.fac.gov`: This endpoint may contain a mix of submitted and test data.
 Every time we accept a pull request into `main`, this environment updates. `dev` is considered unstable.
-4. `api-preview.fac.gov`: This environment updates when desired by developers (for testing feature branches), but is sometimes frozen for exploring new features with users, or conducting user acceptance tests.
-You should not use `preview` unless explicitly asked to for testing specific, new API features.
+4. `api-preview.fac.gov`: This is a testing environment for our FAC developers.
+You shouldn't use `preview` unless asked to by the FAC team.

-## Testing things out
+## Testing the API

 From the command line, you should be able to use `curl` to execute a simple query against the API if everything is working: